-Based on a monologue written by Jan Fabre, NOT ONCE. unveils – through 11 imaginary rooms of a photographic exhibition – the platonic relationship between the subject and a female photographer who, for years, has manipulated his body and reworked it into different entities.
-The multimedia work is conceived for film and performance and explores the relation between an artist, his work and life, his public, and ultimately, the balance between giving and taking – between dependency and independency.
+Based on a monologue written by Jan Fabre, NOT ONCE. unveils – through eleven imaginary rooms of a photographic exhibition – the platonic relationship between the subject and a female photographer who, for years, has manipulated his body and reworked it into different entities.
+The multimedia work is conceived for film and explores the relations between an artist, his work and life, his public, and ultimately, the balance between giving and taking – between dependency and independency.

-Conceived and designed as an art installation with film, this new creation will be presented to museums and theatre audiences worldwide in 2019.
+Conceived and designed as an art installation with film, this new creation will be presented in museums and possibly in proscenium theatres worldwide in 2020.